vryy/4C/CONTRIBUTING.md

 #### Merging a Merge Request

+To merge changes into `master`, a feature branch needs to satisfy the following conditions:

+* Passing code check, e.g. no trailing white spaces, proper Doxygen style, ...
+* No build errors and warnings
+* All tests are passing.
+* Approval of the changes by at least one respective code owner (cf. `<path/to/baci-source-code>/.gitlab/CODEOWNERS.md`)

-Once the feature branch is ready to be merged and the required approval rules have been met, basically every @baci/baci_developers can use the "Merge" button on the merge request page on GitLab to perform the merge.
+When these conditions are met, the merge can be triggered using the "Merge" button on the merge request page on GitLab.
-However, it is good practice that the MR author triggers the merge, since he/she is in the best position to decide, whether he/she wants to merge right now or maybe wants to include more changes in this MR.
+It is good practice that the MR author triggers the merge, since he/she is in the best position to decide, whether he/she wants to merge right now or maybe wants to include more changes in this MR.

+> Yet, basically every @baci/baci_developers can press the "Merge" button.

 If your merge request *Description* has some form of "closes #\<issueNumber\>" in it somewhere, merging the merge request will automatically close the associated issue, which will move the issue card from **Under Review** to **Done** on the [Kanban board](https://gitlab.lrz.de/baci/baci/boards).
 If not, you'll need to make this move manually and adapt each issues' labels manually.